nhsconnect/FHIR-NRLS-API/pages/explore/resources_overview.md

 ### 2.4 NHS Number ###

 Only verified NHS Number SHALL be used with FHIR API profiles.
 This can be achieved using a spine accredited system, a [Demographics Batch Service (DBS)](https://developer.nhs.uk/library/systems/demographic-batch-service-dbs/) batch-traced record (CSV), or using a [Spine Mini Services Provider (HL7v3)](https://nhsconnect.github.io/spine-smsp/) to verify the NHS Number.

+{% include note.html content="A verified NHS Number exists on PDS, is still in use and the demographic data supplied results in the correct degree of demographic matching as per PDS matching rules.<br/><br/>The NHS NUMBER is 10 numeric digits in length.
+The tenth digit is a check digit used to confirm its validity.
+The check digit is validated using the Modulus 11 algorithm and the use of this algorithm is mandatory. " %}

 <!--
 {% include custom/contribute.html content="Get in touch with interoperabilityteam@nhs.net to improve the Prerequisites." %}